andyfiorini/scf-metrics/README.md

 $  docker-compose up -d

-# NOTE:  You must configure the slack notifications in Grafana directly.
+NOTE:  You can configure the slack notifications, or email notifications in Grafana directly.